 What is Ragi

-Ragi is an excellent source of Calcium, Iron and a rich source of fibre.
-It is diabetic friendly and forms a wholesome food for your toddlers and babies.
+Ragi is an excellent source of Calcium, Iron and a rich source of fiber.
+It is diabetic-friendly and forms a wholesome food for toddlers and babies.
 It helps you keep fuller for longer and hence an excellent food for weight loss too.